Interacting Urns on a Finite Directed Graph: Introduction

-is the replacement matrix, then for every fixed $i$, if a white ball is drawn from urn $i$, all its neighbours are reinforced with $\alpha$ white and $\beta$ black balls.
-If the ball drawn is black, the neighbours are reinforced with $\gamma$ white and $\delta$ black balls.
-As mentioned earlier, we only consider balanced matrices, i.e., matrices such that $\alpha + \beta = \gamma + \delta$.
-An extension of this model, when the replacement matrix for each urn need not be same is discussed in section \ref{Sec:Opinion-Dynamics}.
+In this paper, we consider $N$ interacting two-colour urns, which are placed at the vertices of a finite directed graph.
+A ball is drawn independently and uniformly at random, simultaneously from all the urns.
+Each urn then reinforces all the urns in its out-neighbourhood, according to a reinforcement matrix $R$.
+More precisely, if $R = $ is a reinforcement matrix, then if a white ball is drawn from an urn, all its out-neighbours are reinforced with $\alpha$ white and $\delta$ black balls; and if the ball drawn is black, the out-neighbours are reinforced with $\gamma$ white and $\beta$ black balls.
+We restrict our discussion to non-negative reinforcement matrix which is \emph{balanced}, that is $\alpha + \delta = \gamma + \beta$.